bimobject/docs/docs/documentation/product/product-overview.md

 :::

 In Eando X, everything revolves around the products you create.
 Every other entity you create will be connected to one or more products at some point.
+Each product corresponds to a single SKU (Stock Keeping Unit).

 :::tip
 Entities are referring to the different types of data that you can create in Eando X. The entities are `Product`, `Component`, `Material`, `Packaging`, `Factory`, `Transport` and `Supplier`.